emaV/minigap/README.md

 In order to do so original Phonegap projects are mirrored inside the minigap project tree.
 These mirrors are used for building development packages.
 Any time you want to release your code you can create production bundles from command line.

 Production bundles are deployed back to their original locations.

-Minigap targets are built through `grunt-contrib-minigap` tasks.
-So you may want to configure some in your `Gruntfile`.

 #### Configuring targets
 ```